pledgeandgrow/damad-site/src/docs/Context.md

-# DAMAD Ascenseurs - Project Context
+# DAMAD - Project Context

 ## Overview
-DAMAD Ascenseurs is a professional website for an elevator installation and maintenance company.
+DAMAD is a professional website for an elevator installation and maintenance company.
 The site serves as a showcase for the company's services, projects, and expertise in the elevator industry.

 ## Current State